8fold/site-8fold.pro/content-root/public/operations/fold-system/content.md

 ## Calculating the Distribution Pool

-8fold maintains a portfolio (think endowment) consisting of short-term (think cash), growth, negatively correlated, and low-correlation assets.
+8fold maintains a portfolio (think endowment) consisting of short-term (think cash), growth, negatively correlated, and low-correlation assets along with debt.
 Each asset category has a target percentage it should occupy within the overall portfolio.
 Only short-term assets may be used to create the Distribution Pool.

 Scenario one (short-term assets should be 6 percent of the portfolio, the value of the portfolio is 100,000 USD, operating expenses of 2,000 USD for the past 12 months, and short-term assets valued at 20,000 USD):